amitkr26/synopsys-rd-internship-application/README.md

-# Amit Kumar – Electronics Graduate
+# Amit Kumar – MSc Electronics Graduate

-Hi, I'm Amit Kumar from New Delhi, India.
-I have recently completed my M.Sc. in Electronics and hold a B.Sc.
-(Hons) in Electronic Science.
-I am currently exploring technical roles where I can continue learning and apply my academic foundation in electronics and related areas.
+Hello, I'm Amit Kumar.
+I have completed my MSc in Electronics from the University of Delhi (2023–2025), and my BSc (Hons) in Electronic Science from Acharya Narendra Dev College, University of Delhi (2020–2023).

+Right now, I am looking for any entry-level job or internship opportunity where I can start from scratch, learn through real experience, and grow over time.

 ---

 ## 🎓 Education

-### Master of Science (M.Sc.) in Electronics
+- **M.Sc. in Electronics**
-**University of Delhi**
+  University of Delhi
   2023 – 2025
   **Final CGPA:** 7.2

-### Bachelor of Science (B.Sc.
-Hons.) in Electronic Science
+- **B.Sc.
+(Hons.) in Electronic Science**
-**Acharya Narendra Dev College, University of Delhi**
+  Acharya Narendra Dev College, University of Delhi
   2020 – 2023
   **Final CGPA:** 7.4

-### Class 12 – Science Stream (CBSE)
-Government Boys Senior Secondary School, New Delhi
-2018 – 2020

-### Class 10 – General Studies (CBSE)
-Government Boys Senior Secondary School, New Delhi
-2017 – 2018

 ---

-## 🧠 Skills

-- **Programming Languages:**
-  C, C++, Basic Python

-- **Web Technologies:**
-  HTML, CSS, JavaScript (Basic)

-- **Tools & Knowledge Areas:**
-  - Digital Electronics
-  - Analog Electronics
-  - Basic PCB Design (using EasyEDA)
-  - Semiconductor Devices
-  - Microcontrollers (theoretical understanding)
-  - Basic understanding of VLSI concepts
-  - Computer Architecture

-- **Other Tools:**
-  - MS Office (Word, Excel, PowerPoint)
-  - Basic report writing and documentation
+## 💡 Current Knowledge Level

+- I have basic academic exposure to subjects like Digital Electronics, Analog Circuits, Semiconductor Devices, and Microcontrollers, but my practical understanding is limited.
+- I have completed a PCB design course, but honestly, I could not learn much from it.
+- I have basic knowledge of C, C++, and Python, but I’m not confident in programming yet.
+- I have taken some online certificate courses, but I don’t have deep understanding of the content.

 ---

-## 📄 Certifications

-- Crash Course in Electronics & PCB Design (Ongoing)

----

-## 🌱 Current Goal

-I am looking to start my journey in a technical or electronics-focused role where I can grow practically, gain experience, and contribute sincerely.
-I may not have hands-on experience with industry tools yet, but I am a quick learner with a solid academic foundation and willingness to improve.
+## 🧭 What I’m Looking For

+- I am actively looking for **any beginner-friendly opportunity** (internship, trainee, or support role) where I can be trained, guided, and work sincerely.
+- I’m fully aware that I don’t have strong technical skills yet, but I’m ready to **learn everything from scratch**.
+- I’m honest, hardworking, and serious about improving myself step by step.

 ---